dark-prospect-games/facebook-ignited/README.rst

 2) Hosting with PHP support
 3) A facebook application

-You can register your app at http://www.facebook.com/developers
+You can register your app at https://developers.facebook.com/apps

-Once you have all those steps done, and you have set up your hosting and added that to your app in the developers panel of facebook.
+Once you have all those steps done, and you have set up your hosting and added that to your app in the developers panel of Facebook.
 You will need to edit a few files in this code.

 The following page you will need to change the variables to that found in your Dev Panel.

 	``application/config/fb_ignited.php``

-One of the configurations you will need to pay close attention  to: ``$config['fb_apptype']`` If you set it to iframe only use the info you put in the dev panel of your app.
+One of the configurations you will need to pay close attention  to: ``$config['fb_apptype']`` If you set it to ``iframe`` only use the info you put in the dev panel of your app.
 Eg. ``facebook-ignited`` in ``http://apps.facebook.com/facebook-ignited/``, otherwise put the whole domain name excluding the ``http://`` or ``https://``.

 After that you can load the example page and start to learn from there!